 Participants enrolled in this activity are required to participate a minimum of 80 hours per month.
 The Vocational Training component is used to train participants in specific job skills for jobs that exist in the local labor market area.
-Registrants in need of skill training are referred to available vocational training schools, WIB sponsors and industrial training programs that provide the training free to the individual before consideration may be made to refer the individual to a facility that charges a fee.
+Registrants in need of skill training must be referred to available vocational training schools, WIB sponsors and industrial training programs that provide the training free to the individual.
+The individual may be referred to a facility that charges a fee, only after it has been determined that no training is available at no cost.

-The Contract FSE&T Worker refers suitable candidates to Vocational Training.
-Attendance and progress must be reported on a monthly progress report (WT-12) furnished by the vocational training facility and must be monitored regularly.
-Vocational training will vary according to training availability and the labor market needs of a particular area.
+The FSE&T Worker refers suitable candidates to Vocational Training.
+Attendance and progress must be reported on a monthly progress report (OFS-TS-12) completed by the vocational training facility and must be monitored and reviewed by the FSE&T Worker monthly.
+Vocational Training will vary according to training availability and the labor market needs of a particular area.

-For individuals who have obtained a GED, refresher courses or certification to become employed in a particular occupation or a new skill to become employable are referred to Vocational Training facilities operated on the local level by the Boards of Education and the State Board of Education Bureau of Vocational Education.
+For individuals who have obtained a GED, refresher courses or certification to become employed in a particular occupation, or to learn a skill in order to become employable, are referred to Vocational Training facilities operated on the local level by the Boards of Education and the State Board of Education Bureau of Vocational Education.

-The Contract staff Worker must determine who should be referred to outside sources for training during the assessment process (NOTE: See 25.4) and the development of the Personal Responsibility Plan.
+The FSE&T Worker must determine who should be referred to outside sources for training during the assessment process.
+(See Section 25.4) and the development of the Personal Responsibility Plan.
 Referrals are made to WIB for certification and to specific programs located on the local level.
-Contract FSE&T staff must monitor attendance monthly via completed attendance sheets (WT-12).
-Staff must maintain contact with the participant and service provider to insure satisfactory progress is being made and to help eliminate barriers when they arise.
-No individual who fails to meet the 80 required hours can be considered as making satisfactory progress unless they are also in another component and the total hours of participation equal 80 or more.
+The FSE&T Worker must monitor the attendance sheets (OFS-TS-12) monthly.
+The FSE&T Worker must maintain contact with the participant and service provider to insure satisfactory progress is being made and to help eliminate barriers when needed.
+Individuals who fail to meet the 80 required hours cannot be considered as making satisfactory progress unless they are also in another component and the total hours of participation equal 80 or more monthly.